 Go back to the original file.
 There’s one more thing we would like to change with the text.
 Click on the 3D Extrusion Material – … & click on it.
 This will be for the depth color.

-Now go ahead and add Gradient overlay by double clicking on the layer and opening the Layer Style window
+Now go ahead and add Gradient Overlay by double clicking on the layer and open the Layer Style window.

 Click on the Gradient bar & open the Gradient Editor.
 Click on the lighter color and set it to the foreground color (you can set your own color of choice).
 Click on Ok & hit Ok again.

 Save the new tab by pressing Ctrl + S and close the tab.